Here’s your initial exposure to compelling call-to-action examples right off the bat.

-Need some more inspiration?
+Need some more inspiration in the form of some call-to-action examples?
 Here are a few successful social media outlets and apps that have employed a few of the CTA tactics mentioned before.
 Test how many of them you can recognise.

 Notorious for interrupting playlists with ads, Spotify uses several strategies to beckon users to sign up for a premium account.
 Indeed, a customised CTA is also one of them.

-As soon as you open the Spotify home page, you will see two options — “Go Premium” and “Play Free”.
-Notice how both of these CTA buttons utilise action verbs.
-Secondly, you may have observed how the “Go Premium” option is highlighted with a bright lime green colour whereas the “Play Free” button blends in with the rest of the website.
+When you open the Spotify home dashboard, you will see two options — “Go Premium” and “Play Free”.
+Notice how both of these CTA buttons stand out and utilise action verbs.
+Secondly, you may have observed how the “To go Premium” option is highlighted with bright lime green, whereas the “Play Free” button blends in with the rest of the website.

-Can you hazard a guess why the brand has selected these two different colour schemes?
+Can you guess why the brand has selected these two different colour schemes?

 Considering how OkCupid is a dating app designed to attract those who value long-term relationships, the minimalistic approach demonstrated in its CTA is nothing short of brilliant.
-By opting for a plain blue background, the user’s focus is directed towards the brief and straightforward sign up details.
-As expected, these questions are seemingly relevant to what users are looking for: a partner with shared interests.
+The user focuses on the brief and straightforward sign-up details by opting for a plain blue background.
+These questions are seemingly relevant to what users are looking for in a partner with shared interests.

-Let’s not forget the adorable graphics on the page and the accompanying clever one-liners.
-Although these talk about algorithms and request users to sign up or download the app, the language and visual tools create a laid back aura that does not stray from the idea of romance.
+Let’s not forget the page’s adorable graphics and clever one-liners.
+Although these talk about algorithms and request users to sign up or download the app, the language and visual tools create a laid-back aura that does not stray from the idea of romance.

 In comparison, the login option for members who have signed up with an email address is tucked away in a corner and can easily escape your view.
 There can be a few reasons for employing this tactic.
-Firstly, by logging in with a Facebook account, you allow the brand to obtain some personal data and post on the Facebook profile.
+Firstly, logging in with a Facebook account allows the brand to obtain personal data and post it on the Facebook profile.

 In other words, the brand can promote itself on a much more popular platform.
-What’s more, knowing Facebook has the most active users across all social media platforms, this calculated move most probably seeks to provide potential new users with a quick alternative.
+Knowing that Facebook has the most active users across all social media platforms, this calculated move probably seeks to provide potential new users with a quick alternative.

-Working along the lines of the “no-obligation” and “free trial” concepts discussed before, Netflix provides a one-month free trial after which members can cancel their subscription at any time.
-Also, notice how the home page only consists of a total of about 15 words.
+Along the lines of the “no-obligation” and “free trial” concepts discussed before, Netflix provides a one-month free trial, after which members can cancel their subscription anytime.
+Also, notice how the home page only consists of about 15 words.
 Yet, you know exactly what to expect — whether in terms of the payment structure or their services.

 Incorporating CTA’s On Your Website

-An excellent and effective call-to-action is a sum of its parts.
+An excellent and compelling call to action is a sum of its parts.

-At the same time, it is impossible to say which options convert the best — whether placement, action verbs, font colour, and so on.
-And while you may take inspiration from others, beware of the downsides of social proof.
+At the same time, it is impossible to say which options convert the best — placement, action verbs, font colour, etc. And while you may take inspiration from others, beware of the downsides of social proof.

-That said, don’t just mimic what works for others as it may not be suited for your brand.
-Provided you have the traffic to run A/B tests, make sure that you use all the tools available to diagnose underlying issues that may be weakening your call-to-action.
+Don’t just mimic what works for others, as it may not suit your brand.
+Provided you have the traffic to run A/B tests, ensure you use all the tools available to diagnose underlying issues that may weaken your call-to-action.